 |IDK(J)||internal derangement of the knee ( joint)|

 |NYD||not yet diagnosed|

 |PID||prolapsed intervertebral disc|

 Non-UK medical certificates

 Your employee may be provided with a non-UK medical certificate for a period when they were abroad during sick absence.
-HM Revenue & Customs (HMRC) only arranges translation into English where you disagree with your employee on their SSP entitlement.
+HM Revenue and Customs (HMRC) only arranges translation into English where you disagree with your employee on their SSP entitlement.